SneakyGremlin/GameOfLifePublic/src/README.md

 2. I feel pride over the lack of coupling between `CellTwoDimensionGraphic` and `ContainerTwoDimensionGraphic`: no direct reference to a member variable of `CellTwoDimesionGraphic` is ever exposed in this relationship and all bookkeeping is done by the cell itself (refer to the extensibility section above about adding colours to the cells).

-3. CellTwoDimension state and rect class are so closely coupled I contemplated creating a new class for them but circumvented this via acknowledging that I can set reminders to keep both in lockstep (this is a joke...).
+3. `CellTwoDimension's` members `state` and `rect` are so closely coupled I contemplated creating a new class for them but circumvented this via acknowledging that I can set reminders to keep both in lockstep (this is a joke...).

 [^1] : A possible solution would entail having the frame with the grid, `westForMatrix`, as a field within the `GUI` class' `container` but this solution is a prime example of the Cobra effect (out of the frying pan into the fire).

-!!!!!!!!!!!11 Unsightly readaptation of the grid matrix

-./ means src